Ahmadu-Suleiman/TNID-Trusted-Anonymous-Case-Reporting/README.md

 # AnonymiTNID

 AnonymiTNID is a secure, anonymous reporting platform that enables community members to submit reports on local issues or injustices.
-Using TNID (Telecom Network Identity) verification, the platform ensures each report is credible, while preserving user anonymity.
+Using TNID verification, the platform ensures each report is credible, while preserving user anonymity.

 ## Features